- What is Quilter Kids First Rugby?

 What are the green laces and how do I use them?

-The green laces are included in your Old Mutual Wealth Kids First starter pack.
+The green laces are included in your Quilter Kids First starter pack.
 They are there to help you recognise and reward, on a weekly basis, the players in U7-U13 age grades who are demonstrating rugby union’s core values; teamwork, respect, enjoyment, discipline & sportsmanship.
 Here’s how you can use them:

 1. Identify a player aged 6 – 13 who demonstrates rugby unions core values, working in conjunction with other coaches/teachers at your club/school